dashluu/ir/README.md

 * `CFG`: represents a CFG.
 * `BasicBlock`: can be considered as a node in CFG.
 The properties of a basic block are mentioned above.
 * `CFGEdge`: an edge in the CFG that connects two basic blocks.
-* Using the constructed CFG, we can examine the flow of the program and look for optimization opportunities, for example, whether a function recursion is present.
+* Using the constructed CFG, we can examine the flow of the program and look for optimization opportunities.

 ## Passes

 A pass can be thought as an object that processes the code.
 The current passes are in chronological order:

-* `InstrBuilder`: constructs a list of instructions by traversing the AST.
+* `BasicBlockBuilder`: builds a list of basic blocks for the CFG by walking the AST.
 * `JmpTargetResolver`: resolves any jump target by using the generated hierarchy from the previous pass.
-* `BasicBlockBuilder`: builds a list of basic blocks for the CFG from the constructed list of instructions.

 ## Other projects